 The corridor use to be part of the former steam tramway between West Wallsend and Speers Point, which operated from 1912 to 1930.

 Half of the project costs were funded by the State Government through the Roads and Maritime Services (formerly the RTA).
-Lake Macquarie City Council and Newcastle City Council jointly funded the balance.
+Lake Macquarie City Council and City Of Newcastle jointly funded the balance.

 The track has been a long standing project for both councils, with the path identified as a key route in the Newcastle Area Bike Plan of 1981 and the Newcastle Lake Macquarie Bike Plan 1996 (now both superseded by the Newcastle Cycling Strategy and the Lake Macquarie Cycling Strategy).